-Serbia: Power market, middle voltage consumers 3,200 customers from 1st January 2014 expecting deals with power traders17.
-December 2013. / News Serbia Energy
+Serbia: Power market, middle voltage consumers 3,200 customers from 1st January 2014 expecting deals with power traders, News Serbia Energy

 Representatives of Electric Power Industry of Serbia (EPS) said they are continuing with the opening of the market on medium voltage.
 According to the announcement, there will be 3,200 customers in the market from 1st January 2014, with a total of 8,500 measuring points.